syncfusion-content/wpf-docs/wpf/Breadcrumb/Edit-Mode.md

 In edit mode provides the following capabilities,

-1. Click the `HierarchyNavigatorItemsControl`, to start the edit mode and which enables the AutoComplete function.
+1. To start the edit mode, click 'HierarchyNavigatorItemsControl' to enable the AutoComplete feature.

-2. You can type a navigation path in Edit mode to display a list of navigation items under HierarchyNavigatorItemsControl which you can select from.
+2. In Edit mode, you can type a navigation path to show a list of navigation items you can select from under `HierarchyNavigatorItemsControl`.

-3. You can navigate from editing using the `Tab` key to select drop-down suggestions from the top to bottom order.
-To select items from the bottom to top order, use the `Shift + Tab` key.
+3. You can use the 'Tab' key to navigate from editing to select drop-down suggestions from top to bottom order.
+Using the 'Shift + Tab' key to select items from the bottom to top order.

-4. The popup will be closed with the selected item or edited text in the HierarchyNavigator control when pressing the `Escape` key when editing.
-After that, if the escape key is pressed again, the editor is closed and the control is switched back to select mode with the previous item selected.
+4. When pressing the 'Escape' key when editing, the popup will close with the selected item or edited text in the `HierarchyNavigator` control.
+After that, the editor is closed and the control is switched back to select mode with the previous item selected, if the escape key is pressed again.

-5. Using the `Enter` key, after using the arrow keys or the tab key to select the drop-down item, the item must be selected based on the matched item and the control switches back to select mode.

-6. You can paste the text into editor instead of typing.
-The control checks for possible matching items and should be shown in the popup.
+5. You can paste the text into editor instead of typing and the `HierarchyNavigator` control checks for possible matching items and will be shown in the popup.

-7. The popup should be closed if you enter an invalid path or text in the textbox.
+7. The popup will be closed if you enter an invalid path or text in the textbox.

 {% tabs %}
 {% highlight XAML %}